IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 ### <a id="subIntroduction"></a>Introduction

-This section describes the available localization files for Ignite UI controls.
-You can find these files under the *<IgniteUI_Install_Folder>\js\modules\i18n* folder, where <IgniteUI_Install_Folder> points to the directory where you installed the Ignite UI product.
+This section describes the available localization files for %%ProductName%% controls.
+You can find these files under the *<IgniteUI_Install_Folder>\js\modules\i18n* folder, where <IgniteUI_Install_Folder> points to the directory where you installed the %%ProductName%% product.

 ###<a id="LocalizationSummary"></a> Control localization reference summary

-The following table summarizes localization files for Ignite UI controls.
+The following table summarizes localization files for %%ProductName%% controls.

 <table class="table">
 	<thead>